lorenz-schaefer/IPv6-address-space-fragmentation-tool/README.md

 you can cancel the action by clicking the "cancel"-button.
 Else if you accidently assigned an address-block or want to change it, click on the "delete subnet"-button, then on the assigned space and if necessary assign it again.
+To assign a subnet in an already assigned space, just create a new subnet and assign it in that space.
+The legend will be restructured to show the hierarchy.
+Only a subnet, that has no further subnets assigned in it, can be deleted.
+Sometimes subnets can cover the parent subnet entirely, so that it can not be seen anymore.
+Hovering over a legend will highlight the assigned space.

 When you wish to save the result, you can click on the "File"-menu and select "save".
 A dialogue will open and ask for a name and place to save it to.